-% of executive directors 20.00
+% of executive directors 0.00

 % of proprietary directors 0.00

-% of independent directors 60.00
+% of independent directors 100.00

-% of other external directors 20.00
+% of other external directors 0.00

-Explain the functions delegated or assigned to this committee, other than those that have already been described in Section C.1.9, and describe the rules and procedures for its organisation and functioning.
-For each of these functions, briefly describe its most important actions during the year and how it has exercised in practice each of the functions assigned to it by law, in the articles of association or in other corporate resolutions.
+Explain the functions assigned to this committee and describe the rules and procedures for its organisation and functioning.
+For each of these functions, briefly describe its most important actions during the year and how it has exercised in practice each of the functions assigned to it by law, in the articles of incorporation or in other corporate resolutions.